BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 # Record and Transcribe Audio Using Ctranslate2!

-### Record audio and save a transcription to your system's clipboard with ctranslate2 and faster-whisper.
+Record audio and save a transcription to your system's clipboard with ctranslate2 and faster-whisper.
+Then have that transcription corrected by GPT-4o-mini using Simon Willison's [llm library](https://github.com/simonw/llm) and saved to your clipboard.

 ## Prerequisites
 1) [Python 3.11](https://www.python.org/downloads/release/python-3119/)